cameronwp/react-typescript-sass-docker-starter/README.md

 ## Tips

 * Try [VS Code](https://code.visualstudio.com/Download)!
 [VS Code + TS = ❤](https://code.visualstudio.com/docs/languages/typescript).
 VS Code will automatically pick up your TS typings and provide useful intellisense suggestions as you work.
+It's also super easy to get [eslint up and running](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 * The docker image isn't really meant for dev work.
 I'd avoid using it for anything but hosting your app.

+PRs will be happily reviewed!
+Feedback is definitely a good thing.